javiorfo/rstatusbar/README.md

 # rstatusbar
 *Configurable statusbar in Rust for Xorg server using xsetroot*

+# ⚠️ Attention
+## This project is no longer maintained in favor of [ztatusbar](https://github.com/javiorfo/ztatusbar)

 ## Caveats
 - Dependencies: `rust`, `xorg-xsetroot`, `curl`
 - This library has been developed on and for Linux following open source philosophy.